nielsenjared/nielsenjared.github.io/content/blog/algorithm-fibonacci/index.md

 RETURN sum
 ```

+Let's review.
 We pass our function a postiive integer, `n`.
-We initialize our variables. assigning `x` a value of 0, `y` a value of 1, and `temp` a value of 0.
+We initialize our variables, assigning `x` a value of 0, `y` a value of 1, and `temp` a value of 0.
 We then enter our `while` loop.
 While `n` is greater than or equal to 0, we assign the value of `x` to `temp` and reassign `x` the value of `x + y`.
 This generates the next number in our Fibonacci squence.
 We then reassign `y` the value stored in `temp` and subtract 1 from `n`.
 When the condition of our `while` loop is no longer met, we return `y`.

 ### Execute the Plan

 Now it's simply a matter of translating our pseudocode into the syntax of our programming language.
-Let's start with JavaScript...

 #### How to Code the TODO Algorithm in JavaScript

-TODO
+Let's start with JavaScript...
 ```js
 const fibonacci = (n) => {